Jimmy Fallon V. Alec Baldwin: Whose Donald Trump Impression Is Best? [Video]

 Trump’s attack reportedly came unscheduled and unsolicited.

-President Trump also used Thursday’s meeting at the White House to resurface the unfounded claims of voter fraud during the 2016 presidential election.
+President Trump also used Thursday’s meeting at the White House to reignite the unfounded claims of voter fraud during the 2016 presidential election.